 But first of all I want to make clear, that this is not a judgement.
 It´s only a list of differences that I recognized and I don´t want to offend anyone.
 If your own experiences have been different, please let me know in the comments below and I will love to chat with you about it.

-The minimum wage is only around 385 € per month and pretty often this income has to feed a hole family (time: february 2020).
+The minimum wage is only around 385 € per month and pretty often this income has to feed a whole family (time: February 2020).

 L I V I N G

 ֎ Safety is the key: In Chile you either have large apartment blocks, that are surrounded by high fences and to get to your apartment you have to unlock several doors.
-Or you life in a big building with a concierge.
-As a visitor you have to talk to the concierge to register yourself as a visitor and sometimes they even want to see your passport.
-In one building work different concierges and they change their shift.
-On holidays like easter or christmas it is typical to give them a little gift as a nice gesture.
+Or you live in a big building with a concierge.
+As a visitor, you have to talk to the concierge to register yourself as a visitor and sometimes they even want to see your passport.
+In one building work, different concierges change their shifts.
+On holidays like Easter or Christmas, it is typical to give them a little gift as a nice gesture.

 ֎ Alarm systems are necessary because there are lots of housebreakers that even climb up a house wall to get into a high apartment.
 There are lots of different systems in chile and some of them you can even turn on/off over your phone.

 ֎ There is always more than one bathroom.
 Even when the apartment is not so big, you will pretty often find one bathroom per bedroom.
-While in germany you have normally only one bathroom in a 3-room-apartment, you will definitely have more in chile.
+While in Germany you have normally only one bathroom in a 3-room-apartment, you will definitely have more in chile.
 What also surprised me is that it´s normal to have a guest room, which pretty often isn´t used that much.
-In germany you would always use that extra space for something mor necessary like a work space, room to hang up the washing or something else in the daily use.
+In Germany you would always use that extra space for something more necessary like a work space, a room to hang up the washing or something else in the daily use.

 ֎ The window system is also completely different.
 Often you have only one glass pane that you can´t open or a sliding window which opens completely.
 While in germany you have tilt windows that only let in a little breeze of fresh air and that you can let open over night or while you are not at home, the chilean windows only open completely.
 So at nighttime in summer you have to choose between being too warm for sleeping or risking a housebreaker, which happens actually pretty often.